open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 #### Configure ingress resources

-> **Note** Kubernetes clusters may not have the proper infrastructure components
+{{% alert title="Note" color="info" %}}

-> to enable LoadBalancer service types or ingress resources.
-Verify your cluster
+Kubernetes clusters might not have the proper infrastructure components to enable LoadBalancer service types or ingress resources.
+Verify your cluster has the proper support before using these configuration options.

-> has the proper support before using these configuration options.
+{{% /alert %}}

 Each demo component (ie: frontendproxy) offers a way to have its Kubernetes service type configured.
 By default, these will not be created, but you can